Gizra/entity_validator/README.md

   }
 ```

-In this method we are defining the fields and properties handlers.
+In this method we defining the fields and properties handlers.
 There are two
 type of handlers:
   - Validator - In a validator method you can set errors according to the
-    value the the field/property have.
+    value the field/property have.
-  - Pre-process - Although this is not in use you can change the field/property
+  - Pre-process - Although this is not in use, you can change the field/property
     value.

-The example above validate the title property and the body field.
-Although
+The next example set validators to the title property and the body field.
-required fields or a mandatory properties are automatically checked they not
+Although required fields or a mandatory properties are automatically checked
-empty, the example module add another validators as a proof of concept:
+for not being empty, the example module add another validators as a proof of
+concept:
 ```php
   /**
    * Validate the title is at least 3 characters long.